-Update: I’ve put together a list of 6 tools and strategies for managing multiple social media accounts (some free, some paid).
+Update: I’ve put together a list of six tools and strategies for managing multiple social media accounts (some free, some paid).
 If you’re looking for social media management tools, this list might help you use them! 🙂

-19 Free Social Media Analytics Tools
+Chapter 1: 17 Free Social Media Analytics Tools

 One of our favorite Twitter tools, Followerwonk shows you detailed breakdowns of your followers and activity.
 Click on the Analytics tab, enter a Twitter username (either yours or someone else’s), and view information on followers and following.
 See stats like when your followers are online, when you typically post, and how your followers fall into categories like social authority, activity, total tweets, and follower count.

 The No. 1 use for Google Analytics is for analyzing website traffic.
 And as part of the analysis, you can dig into the referral stats on your social media marketing as well.
-Click through to Acquisition > Social, and you can check out how many visits your site receives from each of the major social networks.
+Click through to Acquisition > Social > Overview, and you can check out how many visits your site receives from each of the major social networks.
 If you choose to add goals to your GA tracking, you can see the direct impact of social on the goals and paths as well.

 The robust features at Cyfe let you create a custom dashboard filled with stats from dozens of marketing tools.
-Their social media section lets you sync up all the major networks and pull overview reports or individual reports for the accounts you manage and the accounts you want to follow.
+Its social media section lets you sync up all the major networks and pull overview reports or individual reports for the accounts you manage and the accounts you want to follow.

 Type in any keyword, hashtag, or username, and TweetReach returns a snapshot of analytics on your search, including charts and graphs for reach, exposure, activity, and contributors.
 It’s quite useful for checking in on mentions of your Twitter username and tracking branded hashtags and industry keywords.

-6 social media analytics dashboards from the social networks themselves
+7 social media analytics dashboards from the social networks themselves

-Several of the major social media networks have their own built-in analytics that offer some great insights into your activity on the network.
+Several of the major social media networks have their own built-in analytics that offers some great insights into your activity on the network.
 Here’s how to dig into each of the analytics offered by the social networks themselves.

 1. Facebook Insights

-Available for all Page admins, Facebook Insights show you the full stats behind your posts, your fans, and your reach.
+Available for all Page admins, Facebook Insights shows you the full stats behind your posts, your fans, and your reach.
 Additionally, from the Insights tab, you can set up a list of Pages to Watch, which gives you information on the performance of other Facebook pages.